 In addition to the Common Application (which will be live August 1), Rochester will be accepting the Universal College Application for the 2014–2015 year, available starting July 1.

 If you would prefer to submit your application using the Common Application, please return on or after August 1 to apply.

 At this time, we are no longer accepting new transfer applications for the September (fall) 2014 term.
 Applicants may submit documents for either the January (spring) 2015 or September (fall) 2015 terms.

 How to Apply

-Applicants are responsible for submitting the following to be considered:
+Transfer applicants are responsible for submitting the following for consideration:

 - Final high school transcript*

 *If you have completed at least a year of full-time college course work in the United States, you may request for this to be waived.

 In the Common Application, all applicants will need to invite a person to complete the Registrar Report in order to allow the completed Common Application to be submitted.
 The Registrar Report serves as a transcript request and verifies enrollment and academic standing.
 Applicants should check with their current school to see who should be listed as the school’s contact and to see their policy regarding transcript requests.

 The person who receives the invitation to submit the Registrar Report will receive an email and can “opt out” of the online process; this will allow an applicant to access a PDF version of the report in a link.
 The PDF can be provided to your school to submit with your official transcript.
 Please note the Registrar’s Report is recommended, but if your current school refuses to submit it electronically or by paper, contact us and we can waive it for you.